 Highlights of the day:

 The seventh day on the road took us out of the mountains and to the eastern edge of Oregon.
 It included our first foray onto an interstate highway.
 In some of the western states it’s legal to ride on the highway when there are no reasonable alternatives, and we met that criteria twice today.
 We were on the highway for a total of 7 miles on a Sunday, so the traffic was light.
 Almost all of the shoulder was freshly paved and beautifully smooth.
-Sorry 2015 North alumni, you’ll have to come back to ride this newly paved shoulder that was under construction when you were here last year.

 The pine-covered mountains gave way to golden rolling hills along the Snake River.
 This is a river the riders will get to know very well.
 It comes in and out of our route all the way into Jackson Wyoming.
 What we saw today was wide and ambling but soon will be dotted with rapids and falls as we head east.

-It was a little hot to end but it is late June.
+It was a little hot to end but is late June.
 We are in the high dessert.
 We’ve been a little spoiled with the cooler temperatures.
 It’s time for lots of water and ice.
 With the mostly downhill terrain (see above) and light winds, it made for a very enjoyable & relatively quick day.
-Most of the riders would have been into our hotel by early afternoon, but we also changed time zones today from Pacific to Mountain.
+Most of the riders would have been into our motel by early afternoon, but we also changed time zones today from Pacific to Mountain.
 Tomorrow we ride 60 miles into Boise and our first rest day.